 Several online resources are tried out and briefly explained for each example.
 Most of the examples have a clear Danish or Scandinavian focus – this is owing to the fact that much of my work effort has been concentrated on Denmark and the Nordic onomastic cooperation the last couple of years.

 For those of you who are interested Danish place-names, there is also a link under ‘Search Engines’ where a search engine provides access to the electronic version of the Place-Names of Denmark (Danmarks Stednavne).
-It is a very preliminary and unfinished search engine: http://danmarksstednavne.navneforskning.ku.dk/.
+It is a very preliminary and unfinished search engine: http://danmarksstednavne.navneforskning.ku.dk/ (please note – this website has been down since 21st April 2023).
 The search engine comprises all 25 volumes of the series Place-names of Denmark with head form, historical forms as well as an interpretation in many cases.
 For the third of the country not yet covered by this series, we have supplied the search engine with head form and historical forms.
 A geo-referenced version will appear in June (on another site).